RBIG Loss Functions and Convergence¶

 print(f"n_layers={n:3d} → TC after last layer: {tc_final:.4f}")

-Strategy II — TC Convergence (zero_tolerance)¶
+Strategy II — TC Convergence (patience)¶

 AnnealedRBIG tracks the TC after each layer.
 When the TC change is smaller